Copy/Pasting the ShortcodeBack to top

 Hide search and calendar: [checkfront options=hidesearch]

-Together, they would look like this: [checkfront options=tabs,hidesearch]
+Together, they look like this: [checkfront options=tabs,hidesearch]

 Discount CodeBack to top